wilvk/aws-ansible-tests/README.md

 ## Overview

-This is a Vagrant box that allows the running of Ansible tests in Docker.
+This is a Vagrant box that allows the running of Ansible tests for AWS using Docker.
 Tested on Mac OSX.

 ## Prerequisites